Woman looking at spam comments from her Showit website and WordPress blog

 • Delete those canvases or elements entirely

-Fix Option 2: Keep comments, but restrict them down
+Fix Option 2: Keep comments but restrict them

 If you do want comments, you’ll want to add some restrictions.